AlessioMobilia/AS-ToR-Inference/README.md

 # Dataset

 There are two main datasets.
+You can find the dump of the neo4j db in the dataset folder.
+It contains all inference results and all the datasets.

 ## Hurricane